 RankBrain is the first system within Google’s search algorithm to employ machine learning to process huge volumes of search queries submitted to Google, including voice search.
 It attempts to understand what those queries mean and use that understanding to provide better answers.

-User intent is key focus within algorithm changes in 2016
+User intent is the key focus of algorithm changes in 2016

 to be continued...